CP1401/Practicals/prac_08/README.md

 # Practical 08 - Lists

-**All students (internal and external), please submit your prac work via LearnJCU each week by the due date for your situation.**
+**All students (internal and external), please submit your prac work via LearnJCU each week by the due date.**
 As you do individual work on your computer, if you need help, start by talking to your peers.
-You can use Slack to ask questions of others in the class (but you don't need to post your answers there).
+You can use Slack to ask questions of others in the class.

 This practical builds on the **Lists lecture** as well as previous practicals.
 If you haven't learned from those, then go back and do so before continuing with this practical work.